Kaleido-subs/style-guide/docs/guidelines/editing.md

 The use of quotation marks varies between British and American English,

+!!!
+Example "Differences between British and American English"

     === "British English"

         -   Double quotation marks are used when quoting, and single marks are used when quoting within quotes.
         -   If the punctuation is part of the quoted material, it goes inside the quotation marks.
         If not,
         it goes outside.
         - Exclamation and question marks are placed inside the quotation marks if they are part of the quoted material, otherwise they are placed outside.

     === "American English"

         -   Double quotation marks are used when quoting, and single marks are used when quoting within quotes.
         -   Periods and commas are always placed inside the quotation marks, even if they are not part of the original quoted material.
         -   Exclamation and question marks are placed inside the quotation marks if they are part of the quoted material, otherwise they are placed outside.

 ### Abbreviated titles